 This is a master piece trip of specialization in Nepal.
 A perfect deal for anyone wanting to see the best of Nepal with blending oneself into the diverse cultures, cities, villages, mountains with gentle walk, a chance to experience the white-water rafting, One Horned Rhino search at Safari Park and finally visit to the birth place of Buddha.
 Days are packed with new experiences but also with plenty of time to get to know the incredibly friendly locals and relax and enjoy views of the Himalaya.
+This can can be customized according to your choice, time frame and budget, Please feel free to write to us for customization of this trip.

 Upon arrival at Tribhuvan International Airport (TIA) in Kathmandu, you will be received by our representative and transferred to your Hotel.
 If arrive early mid-day is free to venture around the city close to your hotel.
 Briefing at the hotel in the evening.